Amongst the growing list of beauty and wellness treatments, you might have come across the ancient detoxifying process known as “dry brushing”.

-Why should I engage in skin brushing?
+Why should I engage in dry brushing?
 What are the benefits?
 Are there any risks?
 How is it done?

 If you have this series of questions, this list is here to have them answered.

-To perform a standard skin brushing process, you only need a couple things.
+To perform a standard dry brushing process, you only need a couple things.
 The only essential item for this detox process is a brush made with natural fibre bristles.

 Additionally, a moisturizer comes in handy at the end of the entire process to smoothen the area brushed.
 To get the materials in one place, visit our online store to get our dry brush and moisturizers.